 2020, we know that we need to attract the best talent.
 Engineering is one of

 specialisms required to increase automation and plant reliability in our

-is currently no university provision in the UK for food and drink engineering,
+industry.
+However, in 2014 there was no university provision in the UK for food

 new graduates require extensive training on the specific requirements of

 industry.
 New graduates had the degrees, but not the skills, and this is what